 The crown of Rudolf II

-(Photo of the Crown of Rudolf II, later Crown of the Austrian Empire, Jan Vermeyen, Prague, 1602 ©KHM-Museumsverband)
+(The Crown of Rudolf II, later Crown of the Austrian Empire, Jan Vermeyen, Prague, 1602 ©KHM-Museumsverband)

 When it comes to impressive artefacts, Vienna’s Schatzkammer (Imperial Treasury) is like a chocolate shop to a child: delights everywhere and hard to say what you should pick first.

-Ultimately, though, when it comes to imperial treasures, it has to be a crown.
+Ultimately, though, when it comes to imperial treasures…it has to be a crown.

 No, this crown oozes imperial self-confidence layered in gold and gemstones.

-The Brussels-born goldsmith, Jan Vermeyen, made the item in 1602 for Rudolf II at the latter’s Prague court.
+Brussels-born goldsmith, Jan Vermeyen, made the item in 1602 for Emperor Rudolf II (1552 – 1612) at the latter’s Prague court.

 Rudolf does not count as one of the greatest Habsburg rulers, but he was certainly one of the greatest Habsburg collectors (and a huge patron of the arts).